opf/openproject/docs/system-admin-guide/custom-fields/custom-fields-projects/README.md

 ![Sys-admin-custom-fields-projects](Sys-admin-custom-fields-projects.png)

-## Setting a project custom field
+## Populating a project custom field

-Once you created the custom field you can set it in the [project settings](../../../user-guide/projects/project-settings/).
+Once you created the custom field you can set a value for it in the [project settings](../../../user-guide/projects/project-settings/).

 To do this navigate to a project and select *Project settings* from the side menu.
 The project custom field is visible under *Information*.
-As a project manager you can set the project custom field.
+As a project manager you can populate or edit the project custom field.

 ![Sys-admin-custom-fields-project-settings](Sys-admin-custom-fields-project-settings.png)